At first glance, the journey to undergraduate study can seem confusing, but we’ve compiled everything you need to know as an applicant on this page.

 Before and after making an application it’s a good idea to stay connected with us and explore your choice of course(s) in more depth.

-At Plymouth College of Art, we offer a diverse range of BA (Hons) degrees in highly specialised creative subjects.
+At Arts University Plymouth, we offer a diverse range of BA (Hons) degrees in highly specialised creative subjects.
 Here you will be welcomed into a like-minded community of just 400+ undergraduates, where staff are proud to know every student by name.
 Together we make, experiment and innovate in an interdisciplinary environment that allows individuality and ideas to flourish.

 Our course content is closely aligned with industry-need, ensuring all specialisms have professional practice and employability embedded throughout each module.
 From critical thinking and communication to promotion and problem-solving, you will graduate with a wide range of transferable skills, future-proofing you for success across all sectors.